 In 2002, Mecklenburg County purchased Brackett Bluff for watershed protection for the Rocky River.
-Located on the east side of Davidson off Shearer Road, Brackett Bluff is a 61 acre nature preserve in the Mecklenburg County system.
+Located on the east side of Davidson off Shearer Road, Brackett Bluff (now renamed the Rocky River Nature Preserve) is a 61 acre nature preserve in the Mecklenburg County system.

 It is important to understand that a nature preserve is different from a park.
 A nature preserve is just that: a preservation of natural features.
 While a park also seeks to preserve natural features, by definition a park also allows for active types of recreation.
 By contrast, only passive recreation such as hiking is allowed in a nature preserve, and even at that access is typically limited.

-Recently two naturalists from Mecklenburg County joined Roy Alexander, Executive Director of the Davidson Lands Conservancy, and DLC Board members Rodney Graham and Hayden Boyd for a tour of Brackett Bluff.
-The photos in the slideshow above provide a visual understanding of Brackett Bluff.
+Recently two naturalists from Mecklenburg County joined Roy Alexander, Executive Director of the Davidson Lands Conservancy, and DLC Board members Rodney Graham and Hayden Boyd for a tour of the Rocky River Nature Preserve.
+The photos in the slideshow above provide a visual understanding of this beautiful area.